Engage - Bring Your Own iPad Program for 2018-2019

 Q16.
 Can the school temporarily confiscate/search my student’s device?

 A16.
-Yes, before bringing the device on campus, the student and parents must sign and agree to the Heritage Academy Engage Agreement and Technology Responsible Use Agreement.
-More information about this contract will be available at the beginning of the school year.
+Yes, before bringing the device on campus, the student and parents must sign and agree to the Heritage Academy Personally Owned iPad Agreement and Technology Responsible Use Agreement.